StrongTownsLangley/ValuePerAcre/README.md

 ## Credits and Contributing

 This tool was programmed by James Hansen (james@strongtownslangley.org)

+[Leaflet](https://github.com/Leaflet/Leaflet) is used to display the map.

+[Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json) is used to read and write JSON files and data.

 The project is a Visual Studio 2010 project in C# .NET 4.0.
 It's an old platform, but I like to use older platforms for simple tools like this.